Fresh berries sit on top of a deliciously creamy and smooth custard flecked with vanilla beans.

 Heavy Cream- As the main ingredient, a high-quality heavy cream goes a long way here.
 But get what you can afford!
 If you can, look for a heavy cream where the only ingredient is cream and doesn’t contain any thickeners like carrageenan or xanthan gum.
 Some nice to haves are: in a glass jar instead of plastic, organic, grass-fed, and humanely treated.

 Gelatin – This is a type of collagen and it makes this a great-for-you dessert.
+It is what gives your panna cotta the correct texture.
 The main thing to look for is that your gelatin powder is JUST gelatin and doesn’t include sugar or fillers.
 Nice to haves: grass-fed, organic, humanely raised.
-This is what gives your panna cotta the correct texture.

 Vanilla – I prefer using Vanilla Bean Powder because it packs more of a vanilla taste into the dish than vanilla extract.
 It also gives it lovely vanilla bean flecks you’re used to seeing in high end vanilla dishes.
 However, if you’re in a rush and only have extract it will also work, just double the amount.